holyshibar/323_semester_project/README.md

 (done) integrate or use pcgamerwiki api to look at what drm the game has.

+(done) if game has other drm other then those then report back can not emulate or decrypt.

 X if game has steam drm use steamless cli to decrypt

 X If game doesnt have drm just emulate

-(done) if game has other drm other then those then report back can not emulate or decrypt.
+X decorate gui

 **Usage:**